 The minimum diagnostic tests include a complete blood count (CBC), blood chemistries, fecal exam and urinalysis.
 These tests will assess the general health of the cat and may provide clues as to the underlying cause.
-In some cases, special tests will be performed, looking for evidence of lungworms.
+One particular type of white blood cell, the eosinophil, is commonly associated with allergic events or parasitic disease; its presence supports a tentative diagnosis of asthma.
+In some cases, special tests will be performed on stool samples, looking for evidence of lungworms.